Last updated: July 31, 2026 · By Adrian Lefler

 Minify CSS and JavaScript

-Most website builders and hosting platforms offer one-click minification, so this is an easy win.
+Yes.
+Minification strips extra spaces, line breaks, and comments so files are smaller and load faster.
+Most website builders and hosts offer one-click minification, making this an easy win.

 Limit External Scripts

-Tools like review widgets, map embeds, and marketing pop-ups are useful, but each one adds load time.
-If it’s not essential, remove it.
-If it is essential, replace it with a lighter version.
+Review widgets, map embeds, and marketing pop-ups are useful, but each one adds load time.
+If it’s not essential, remove it; if it is, replace it with a lighter version.

 Hosting & Infrastructure: Your Website’s Engine Matters